New announcement. Learn more

 • Physical exam – palpation of the plantar fascia origin, functional loading tests

-• Biomechanical analysis – gait, calf length, arch mechanics, pronation or supination control
+• Biomechanical analysis – gait, calf length, arch mechanics, pronation/supination control

 • Imaging (if needed):

-• Ultrasound – shows fascia thickening greater than 4 mm or degeneration
+• Ultrasound – shows fascia thickening (>4 mm) or degeneration

 • MRI – in atypical or resistant cases to rule out stress fracture or nerve entrapment